rladies/community/README.md

 emailing R-Ladies chapters.
 We will request that R-Ladies chapters share this notice to their community members.

-4. All current members of R-Ladies or individauls considering joining R-Ladies can participate in the discussion.
+4. All current members of R-Ladies or individuals considering joining R-Ladies can participate in the discussion.
+This means you do not have to be chapter organizer or member of the global team to contribute; we welcome and encourage discussion from the entire community.

-5. Moderator(s) will monitor to the discussion to ensure the [R-Ladies Code of Conduct](https://www.rladies.org/coc/#:~:text=R%2DLadies%20is%20dedicated%20to,lists%2C%20both%20online%20and%20offline) is being followed.
+6. Moderator(s) will monitor to the discussion to ensure the [R-Ladies Code of Conduct](https://www.rladies.org/coc/#:~:text=R%2DLadies%20is%20dedicated%20to,lists%2C%20both%20online%20and%20offline) is being followed.
 Any posts not adhering to the Code of Conduct will be removed.